NexTier Oilfield Solutions (NYSE:NEX) Trading Down 6.4%

 Institutional Inflows and Outflows

-A number of large investors have recently added to or reduced their stakes in NEX.
-ProShare Advisors LLC lifted its holdings in NexTier Oilfield Solutions by 70.5% in the fourth quarter.
-ProShare Advisors LLC now owns 37,789 shares of the company’s stock valued at $134,000 after acquiring an additional 15,620 shares during the last quarter.
-Teacher Retirement System of Texas lifted its stake in NexTier Oilfield Solutions by 21.6% during the fourth quarter.
-Teacher Retirement System of Texas now owns 31,561 shares of the company’s stock worth $112,000 after purchasing an additional 5,615 shares in the last quarter.
-TD Asset Management Inc. lifted its stake in NexTier Oilfield Solutions by 100.0% during the fourth quarter.
-TD Asset Management Inc. now owns 408,510 shares of the company’s stock worth $1,450,000 after purchasing an additional 204,255 shares in the last quarter.
-Panagora Asset Management Inc. lifted its stake in NexTier Oilfield Solutions by 98.1% during the fourth quarter.
-Panagora Asset Management Inc. now owns 36,509 shares of the company’s stock worth $130,000 after purchasing an additional 18,079 shares in the last quarter.
-Finally, JPMorgan Chase & Co. lifted its stake in NexTier Oilfield Solutions by 6.3% during the fourth quarter.
-JPMorgan Chase & Co. now owns 1,950,587 shares of the company’s stock worth $6,924,000 after purchasing an additional 116,408 shares in the last quarter.
-91.51% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the stock.
+Panagora Asset Management Inc. boosted its stake in NexTier Oilfield Solutions by 98.1% in the 4th quarter.
+Panagora Asset Management Inc. now owns 36,509 shares of the company’s stock worth $130,000 after purchasing an additional 18,079 shares during the period.
+Ahrens Investment Partners LLC bought a new position in NexTier Oilfield Solutions in the 1st quarter worth about $170,000.
+Teacher Retirement System of Texas boosted its stake in NexTier Oilfield Solutions by 21.6% in the 4th quarter.
+Teacher Retirement System of Texas now owns 31,561 shares of the company’s stock worth $112,000 after purchasing an additional 5,615 shares during the period.
+Boston Partners boosted its stake in NexTier Oilfield Solutions by 0.9% in the 1st quarter.
+Boston Partners now owns 3,590,270 shares of the company’s stock worth $33,379,000 after purchasing an additional 33,503 shares during the period.
+Finally, CoreCommodity Management LLC bought a new position in NexTier Oilfield Solutions in the 4th quarter worth about $309,000.
+Institutional investors own 91.51% of the company’s stock.

 NexTier Oilfield Solutions Inc, through its subsidiaries, provides well completion and production services in various active and demanding basins.
 The company operates through two segments, Completion Services, and Well Construction and Intervention Services.
 The Completion Services segment offers hydraulic fracturing services to enhance production of oil and natural gas from formations with low permeability and restricted flow of hydrocarbons; wireline services; and perforating, pumpdown, pipe recovery, pressure pumping, and wellsite make-up and pressure testing services.